 Cantilever brakes and headset were not the only ones of the Shimano Deore XT group used in this project.
 I built new wheels for that bike on Shimano Deore XT HB-M737 front and FH-M737 rear hubs.
 Hubs have been cleaned and successfully repaired.
 They got brand new front and rear cones and bearings.
 The rear hub has been completed in addition to a new free-wheel body taken from the newer Deore XT group.
 Missing original Deore XT quick releases have been replaced with a pair of Shimano XTR FH-M950 skewers.

 The hubs have been laced to classic Mavic XC717 rims using DT Swiss Revolution spokes and SAPIM nipples.
 Over the top, I used Schwalbe rim strips.

 In the case of tires, I was looking for several MTB options and I have finally chosen.
 My choice is a pair of Michelin WildGripper Lite S tires.
 The tires are new, never used before.
 The size of the tires is 26 x 2,1" (both front and rear) in the Kevlar version.
 Michelin WildGripper Lite S tires is a pure terrain solution.
 I use this bike more on the road, however.

-ROAD version should have the tires with a low profile, very good grip on the road, but still reasonable in light terrain too.
+The ROAD version should have tires with a low profile and very good grip on the road, but still reasonable in light terrain too.
 I met someone who sold me a brand new pair of Michelin WildGripper Sprint tires.
-These awesome Kevlar tires were never used nor mounted.
+These awesome Kevlar tires were never used or mounted.
 Both tire versions rely upon a classic system of Michelin Aircomp Latex inner tubes.